 The owner/principal of Radicand Economics is dr. Paul de Bijl.
 His fields of expertise are regulatory economics, competition economics and the digital economy.
 In addition to his consulting work, he gives executive courses on strategy in regulated markets, digital platforms and economic policy, for instance at the National Academy for Finance and Economics and Nyenrode Business University.

-Paul is also (part-time) senior lecturer Competition & Regulation at U.S.E.
+Paul is also associate digital strategist at Ngrane and (part-time) senior lecturer Competition & Regulation at U.S.E.
 (Utrecht University School of Economics).
 He is also an associate of Kwink Groep, (unpaid) non-governmental advisor (NGA) of the Dutch competition authority ACM (Authority Consumers and Markets), and extramural fellow of TILEC (Tilburg Law & Economics Center), Tilburg University.